 Without pruning, hazelnuts are bushes that can grow very tall hence the shrub-like appearance.
 Their leaves are heart-shaped and have double-toothed edges, usually alternating along the branch.

 The hazel plant can be a tree or a bush, depending on how you grow it.
-It grows into a height and width of 16 feet.
+It grows to a height and width of 16 feet.
 If you want it to grow into a tree, repeatedly cut the other low-hanging branches and leave a few stems at the center.

 They can grow for as long as forty years, during which they produce nuts throughout.
 Other times their lifespan could go up to a century.